Skating Finland

-The Finnish Figure Skating Association (FFSA) (Suomen Taitoluisteluliitto, STLL) is the national association for figure skating in Finland.
+Skating Finland, formerly known as the Finnish Figure Skating Association (FFSA) (Suomen Taitoluisteluliitto, STLL) is the national association for figure skating in Finland.

 The FFS has its origins in the Finnish Skating Association (Suomen Luisteluliitto) which was formed in 1908 as an umbrella association for both figure and speed skaters.
 In 1960, Suomen Kaunoluisteluliitto (Finnish Beauty Skating Association) was formed for figure skating disciplines and it changed its name in 1968 to the present to reflect the change in terminology – figure skating (taitoluistelu) was formerly known in Finnish as kaunoluistelu.

-The Finnish Figure Skating Association is a member federation of the International Skating Union.
+Skating Finland is a member federation of the International Skating Union.
 The association's headquarters are currently in Helsinki.